 '''

 psql postgres

-psql (14.0)
+psql (<x>) (1)

 Type "help" for help.

 '''

-2. Close connections from clients that have been in the waiting state for an extended period.
+- 1: <x> indicates the PostgreSQL version on which this product is based. - 2.
+Close connections from clients that have been in the waiting state for an extended period.

 Use pg_terminate_backend() to close connections that have been trying to connect for an extended period.